octopus-foundation/backend-cookbook/idempotent-operations/idempotent-operations.md

 }
 ```

-`sleepBetweenExpireCheck` and `ttl` - should be tuned based on your real needs.
+`sleepBetweenExpireCheck` and `ttl` should be fine-tuned based on your real world needs.
-Note that we added context here - for cases then you need to stop some trx-related worker, for example if you use separated
+Note that we added context here.
+For cases when, for example, you need to stop some trx-related worker, you can use separated trx cache for users or for external callbacks.
-trx cache for users or for external callbacks.
-If you use just one trx store which should be stopped then app stops -  you can skip context here.
+If you don’t require a graceful shutdown of the “cleaner” Go routine, then you can skip context here.

 # Databases transactions and idempotency

-At first glance - it looks like to be a good practice to make idempotency using transactions and relational databases,
+At first glance it looks to be good practice to make idempotency using transactions and relational databases,
-but "duplicate key exception" breaks main idempotency principles!
+but "duplicate key exception" breaks the main idempotency principles!
+If you send one request multiple times in parallel and check
-If you send one request multiple times in parallel and will check "is row with this trx exists" you can get multiple "no, this row not exists", based on your database,
+"does row with this trx exist" you can get multiple "no, this row does not exist" responses, based on your database,
-transactions isolation level and so on, so you will need shared locks, for example from redis.
+transactions isolation level and so on, so you will need shared locks, for example from Redis.
-It's hard to support and understand sometimes - so you always should ask yourself:
+It's hard to support and understand sometimes, so you should always ask yourself:
-can I just use one simple app and in-memory trx protector to achieve idempotency, or I should really use something like shared locks?
+‘Can I just use one simple app and in-memory trx protector to achieve idempotency, or should I really use something like shared locks?

-If you really need persistent trx protector, you should never forget about idempotency.
+If you really need a persistent trx protector, you should never forget about idempotency.

 For example:
 ```go